jannypie/jannypie.github.io/_posts/2013-08-12-pinning-dynamic-target-images-with-custom-pinterest-buttons.md

 ---
 layout: "post"
 title: "Pinning Dynamic Target Images With Custom Pinterest Buttons"
-excerpt: ""
+excerpt: "How to use a custom Pinterest bookmarklet to build dynamic pins"
-meta-description: ""
+meta-description: "How to use a custom Pinterest bookmarklet to build dynamic pins"
 image: "/assets/post-images/pinterest.jpg"
-tags: javascript,pinterest
+tags: javascript,pinterest,jquery
 category:
 focal-vert:
 focal-horz: